Skip to Content

 Pilsner Urquell Masters Beer in the beer garden located in an old church

 U Pinkasů restaurant is one of Prague’s best-hidden gems tucked away in plain sight.
-Visit the very first tasting room of the famous brand Pilsner Urquell, right in the heart of Prague.
-A small beer garden is located just outside an old church and makes for a perfect way to spend an afternoon in Prague.
+Visit the very first tasting room of the famous brand Pilsner Urquell, right in the heart of Old Town.
+A small beer garden is located just outside an old church and makes for a perfect way to spend an afternoon.

 Statues of two men urinating on a map of the Czech Republic Titled "Piss" by David Cerny as Czech sculptor